afom12/queuease/README.md

 # QueueEase - Immigration Queue Management System

-QueueEase is a web-based application designed to simplify and digitize the immigration service queue process in Ethiopia.
+QueueEase is a website designed to simplify and digitize the immigration service queue process in Ethiopia.
 It allows users to register online, schedule appointments, track their queue status in real-time, and receive notifications about their turn — all from their device.

----

-## 🌐 Live Demo

-Coming soon...
-(Optional: add link to deployed frontend)

 ---